OptimFinance/odao-proposals/0023-OUSDPrep/0023-OUSDPrep.md

 Withdraw 1M out of 1.1M (OADA + ADA) liquidity from the OADA/ADA stableswap.
 Swap all ADA into wanUSDC, and keep the OADA for the OADA/OUSD pool.
 Withdraw the liquidity from the O/ADA pool on Splash and use the ADA to acquire wanUSDC.
 Provide the liquidity back.
 Withdraw the liquidity from the O/OADA pool on Splash and convert 200k OADA into wanUSDC.
 Provide it as liquitiy back.
+Withdraw the liquidity from the OADA/ADA pool on Wingriders and convert all of it into wanUSDC.
+Sideline it into the ODAO Treasury.

 Liquidity mangement, fees and dex allocation remain under control of ODAO Council.